omerucel/vagrant-php-development-box/README.md

 This vagrant project aims you to a PHP development box with minimum requirements.
+Project based on Ubuntu Raring (13.04 64bit) and puppet.
 You should put your public files to public folder (like .htaccess, index.php etc.).

 # Usage